Meet Imperial's Global Online MBA Class of 2027-2028

 • Strategy

-As the MBA journey comes to an end, the cohort will reunite on campus to consolidate their learning in the Capstone module.
+As their MBA comes to an end, the cohort will reunite on campus to consolidate their learning in the Capstone module.
 Throughout this week-long project, participants work in teams to solve a real-world business challenge set by a multinational company.
-This is a hands-on opportunity to analyse a real-life business problem, develop actionable recommendations, and present solutions to senior stakeholders at the end of the week.
+This is a hands-on experience to analyse a real-life business problem, develop actionable recommendations, and present solutions to senior stakeholders at the end of the week.

-In the Summer term, the IB Glocal Electives offers the chance to examine global business problems with a local lens.
-During the four-day trip, the group has the opportunity to enrich their MBA journey with practical experience facilitated by Imperial faculty and our international partners.
+In the Summer term, the IB Glocal Electives offer the chance to examine global business problems with a local lens.
+During the four-day trip, the group enriches their MBA knowledge with practical experience, facilitated by Imperial faculty and our international partners.
 Previous destinations have included Houston, Milan, Singapore, and Tel Aviv.
-The Global Experience Week also offers another opportunity to gain international exposure and travel with the MBA cohorts.
+The Global Experience Week also immerses students in international business environments alongside the Imperial MBA cohorts.

 Pascal Lill